longevityframework/longevity/quick-start.md

 ---

 Here's a first pass at a quick start guide for using longevity.
-We're planning on replacing this with more of a "getting started" guide, but this is what we have for now:
+We're planning on replacing this with a real "getting started" guide, but this is what we have for now:

 ```scala